CLVPartners

 The Commission estimates that this measure would exempt around 38,000 businesses in the EU from the registration requirement and reduce the administrative burden on businesses by around EUR 400 million per year.

-The European Data Protection Board expressed its endorsement of the Proposal.
+The European Data Protection Board expressed its endorsement of the Simplification Proposal.
 At the same time, it also made data controllers aware of the fact that keeping records of data processing activities not only makes it possible to comply with the regulations but also serves as a useful tool for meeting other GDPR requirements.

 In summary, it is clear that companies are still expected to: